Jackson Hole “Labor Markets in Transition: Demographics, Productivity, and Macroeconomic Policy."

 Government officials

-A key feature of the event is the thoughtful discussion that takes place among the participants.
-Given the participants and the topics being discussed, there is substantial interest in the symposium.
-However, to help foster the open discussion that has been so critical to the symposium’s success, attendance at the event is limited.
+A key feature of this event is the thoughtful discussion that takes place among participants.
+Given the caliber of attendees and the topics discussed, there is substantial interest in the symposium.
+However, to help maintain the open dialogue that has been critical to the symposium’s success, attendance is limited.

-Similarly, although the Bank receives numerous requests from media outlets worldwide, press attendance is also limited to a group that is selected to provide important transparency to the symposium, but not overwhelm or influence the proceedings.
+Similarly, while the Bank receives numerous requests from media outlets worldwide, press attendance is also limited.
+A selected group of journalists is invited to ensure important transparency without overwhelming or influencing the proceedings.
 All symposium participants, including members of the press, pay a fee to attend.
-The fees are then used to recover event expenses.
+These fees help cover event expenses.

-We select the symposium topic each year and ask experts to write papers on related subtopics.
+Each year, we select a symposium topic and invite experts to write papers on related subtopics.
 To date:

 All papers from past events are available online.
-Papers provided to the Bank in advance and presented at the annual economic policy symposium will be posted online at the time they are presented at the event.
-Other papers, such as discussant comments, may not be provided until after the symposium but are posted as they become available.
+Papers provided to the Bank in advance and presented at the annual economic policy symposium will be posted online at the time of the event.
+Other papers, such as discussant comments, may not be available until after the symposium but are posted as they become accessible.
 Additionally, transcripts of the proceedings are posted on the website, a process that generally takes a few months.
-Finally, the papers and transcripts are compiled into proceedings books which are both posted on the website and published in a volume that is available online or in print, free of charge.
+Finally, the papers and transcripts are compiled into proceedings books, which are available online or in print, free of charge.

-The goal of the Economic Policy Symposium when it began was to provide a vehicle for promoting public discussion and exchanging ideas.
+The goal of the Economic Policy Symposium has always been to promote public discussion and exchange ideas.

 View a historical timeline of the event, which spans more than four decades.
-The full history of the Jackson Hole Economic Policy Symposium is detailed in the book In Late August, free to download here.
+The full history of the Jackson Hole Economic Policy Symposium is detailed in the book In Late August, which you can download for free here.

 Asset and Cash Management Solutions